 Additional Stritch campus protocols include:

-- All students, faculty, staff and guests are required to wear masks that cover the nose and mouth when in public places on campus, should practice safe social distancing, and should be mindful of the importance of hand-washing and respiratory etiquette.
+- All students, faculty, staff and guests are strongly encouraged to wear masks that cover the nose and mouth when in public, indoor places on campus and should be mindful of the importance of hand-washing and respiratory etiquette.

 Information for Students